Tangent categories of algebras over operads: Introduction

-In the realm of algebraic topology, one linearizes spaces by evaluating \textbf{cohomology theories} on them.
+In the realm of algebraic topology, one linearizes spaces by evaluating homology theories on them.
 This approach is closely related to the approach of Beck: indeed, by the classical Dold-Thom theorem one may identify the ordinary homology groups of a space $X$ with the homotopy groups of the free abelian group generated from $X$ (considered, for example, as a simplicial abelian group).
-The quest for more refined invariants has led to the consideration of generalized cohomology theories and their classification via homotopy types of \textbf{spectra}.
-The extension of cohomological invariants from ordinary cohomology to generalized cohomology therefore highlights spectra as a natural extension of the notion of ``linearity'' provided by abelian groups, replacing additivity with \textbf{stability}.
+The quest for more refined invariants has led to the consideration of generalized homology theories and their classification via homotopy types of \textbf{spectra}.
+The extension of homological invariants from ordinary homology to generalized homology therefore highlights spectra as a natural extension of the notion of ``linearity'' provided by abelian groups, replacing additivity with \textbf{stability}.
 This has the favorable consequence that kernels and cokernels of maps become equivalent up to a shift.
 Using stability as the fundamental form of linearity is also the starting point for the theory of Goodwillie calculus, which extends the notion of stability to give meaningful analogues to higher order approximations, derivatives and Taylor series for functors between $\infty$-categories.

-Replacing the category of abelian groups with the $\infty$-category of spectra means we should replace the notion of an additive category with the notion of a \textbf{stable $\infty$-category}.
-The operation associating to a locally presentable category $\D$ the additive category $\Ab(\D)$ of abelian group objects in $\D$ is now replaced by the operation which associates to a presentable $\infty$-category $\D$ its $\infty$-category $\Sp(\D)$ of \textbf{spectrum objects in $\D$}, which is the universal stable presentable $\infty$-category receiving a colimit preserving functor $\Sig^{\infty}_+:\D \lrar \Sp(\D)$.
+Replacing the category of abelian groups with the $\infty$-category of spectra means we should replace the notion of an additive category with that of a \textbf{stable $\infty$-category}.
+Thus, instead of associating to a locally presentable category $\D$ the additive category $\Ab(\D)$ of abelian group objects in $\D$, we now associate to a presentable $\infty$-category $\D$ the $\infty$-category $\Sp(\D)$ of \textbf{spectrum objects in $\D$}, which is the universal stable presentable $\infty$-category receiving a colimit preserving functor $\Sig^{\infty}_+:\D \lrar \Sp(\D)$.